DOG DAYS

 • > 180 cm: 172.5–175 mm.

-Shorter wheels improve cadence and reduce hip flexion requirements; longer wheels provide leverage but penalize cornering technique and gravel riding technique.
+Shorter cranks favor cadence and reduce hip flexion demands; longer cranks provide leverage but penalize cornering technique and technical gravel riding.

 Key points